eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/image_pane.rst

 * Right-click a topic in the :ref:`topics_panel`, the :ref:`logical_panel`, or the domain graph and choose **Open image view**.
 This option is only visible and enabled for topics with a recognized image schema.

 * Use the :ref:`right_pane_config` sidebar.
-A **Image View** button is present in the configuration panel of any existing pane type, letting you replace the current pane with a new Image Pane.
+An **Image** button is present in the pane type switcher at the top of the configuration panel, letting you replace the current pane with a new Image Pane.
 A domain and topic selection wizard appears before the pane is created.

 * Click the three-dots button in the header of any existing pane to open the split menu, then choose **Split right** or **Split down** and select **Image View** to open a new Image Pane alongside the